ameijin/quicketl/docs/index.md

     ---

-    Use the `etlx` CLI for quick runs or the Python API for programmatic control.
+    Use the `quicketl` CLI for quick runs or the Python API for programmatic control.

 </div>